 Possible Penalties for Trafficking Methamphetamines

 The threshold to meet trafficking charges for methamphetamines is 14 grams.
 Should you allegedly possess 14 or more grams of meth, the crime will be prosecuted as a drug trafficking crime for which you can face mandatory minimum penalties if convicted.
-Trafficking methamphetamine specifically is a first-degree felony.
+Trafficking methamphetamine is a first-degree felony.
 The punishment grows in severity based on the quantity allegedly discovered in your possession.

-Defending Meth Possession
+Defending Meth Possession in Palm Beach County

 Frequently Asked Questions About Meth Charges